-- Dispose of yard clippings, plant waste, trash, debris, and other combustible materials appropriately, not in the middle of a property, canyon, or open space. - Make an emergency plan that includes at least two ways out of your neighborhood, what items you are going to take with you, and plans for your pets. - Create an inventory of your home, photos or video can make this easier, and make sure your insurance policy is up to date.
+- Dispose of yard clippings, plant waste, trash, debris, and other combustible materials appropriately, not in the middle of a property, canyon, or open space. - Make an emergency plan that includes at least two ways out of your neighborhood and what items you are going to take with you.
+Have a plan for your pets, do not leave them behind. - Create an inventory of your home, photos or video can make this easier, and make sure your insurance policy is up to date.